joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 The columns should be
 1. ID
 2. Mutation kind as human readable.
-3. Textual description of the mutant which make it easy to inspect at a quick glanse.
+3. Textual description of the mutant which make it easy to inspect at a quick glance.
     From user input it should be something like: 'x' to 'y'.
 4. Filename line:column
 5. Comment